US Peace Memorial Foundation, Inc.

 SOCIAL MEDIA / INTERNET / ONLINE STORE

-If you would like one of these t-shirts to show your support for the Foundation and for our antiwar/pro peace message, here’s the link to order yours: www.cafepress.com/uspeacememorial.
+If you would like one of these t-shirts to show your support for the Foundation and for our antiwar/pro-peace message, here is the link to order yours: .

-You can also purchase other items with our logo on them, including buttons, magnets, signs, water bottles, tote bags, and more.
-You’ll be encouraging your friends and everyone you meet to think about peace and join our mission.
+You can also purchase other items with our logo, including buttons, magnets, signs, water bottles, tote bags, and more.
+You’ll be encouraging your friends and everyone you meet to think about peace and to join us.
 It’s always time to get the conversation started!
 The mother of this child says the shirt makes a “big impression” on people when they see it on a two-year-old.

 If you make Amazon purchases, please support the US Peace Memorial Foundation by shopping at smile.amazon.com.
-The AmazonSmile Foundation donates .5 percent of the purchase price every time you shop at smile.amazon.com.
+The AmazonSmile Foundation donates 0.5 percent of the purchase price every time you shop at smile.amazon.com.
 You'll get the same Amazon login info, same products, same prices, and same service.
-These donations have totaled $402.
+These donations have totaled over $700.
 Please tell your family and friends about this easy way of supporting us.

 WHAT WE NEED FROM YOU

-Š Become a Founding Member.
-Add your name to our list of more than 300 visionary leaders, and be permanently associated with the US Peace Memorial.
+· Become a .
+Add your name to our list of more than 350 visionary leaders, and be permanently associated with the US Peace Memorial.
 Click here to contribute by debit or credit card.
 Click here to donate by PayPal.
 Or, mail checks to: US Peace Memorial Foundation • 334 East Lake Road #136 • Palm Harbor, FL 34685.
-The only requirement for becoming a Founding Member is the desire to honor those who have worked for peace.

-Š If you are already a Founding Member, please make a contribution for 2017.
+· If you are already a Founding Member, please make your 2019 contribution.

-The need to change our war culture by honoring those who stand for peace is greater than ever.
+· Show that you care about changing our culture of war to a culture of peace.
 When you reply with a contribution, you are showing that you value and support our programs to recognize courageous Americans.

 We Need More Role Models for Peace

-Š Add your information to the US Peace Registry.
-We are looking for Americans whose antiwar behavior, example, or success can be emulated by others.
-If you have done anything to oppose U.S. wars in writing, speaking, advocating, marching, or in other ways, please submit your bio: Individual.
-To see examples, read some of the listings at www.uspeacememorial.org/Registry.htm.
+· Add yourself to the US Peace Registry.
+We are looking for Americans whose antiwar behaviors, examples, or successes can be emulated by others.
+If you have opposed U.S. wars in writing, speaking, advocating, marching, or in other ways, please submit your bio here .
+To see examples, read some of the listings at .

-Š Add your organization to the US Peace Registry.
-Please submit your organization's antiwar activities: Organization.
-To see examples, read some of the listings at www.uspeacememorial.org/Organizations.htm.
+· Add your organization to the US Peace Registry.
+Please submit your organization's antiwar activities here .
+To see examples, read some of the listings at .

-Š Help us find our first Founding Members from Arkansas, Delaware, Mississippi, Nebraska, New Mexico, North Dakota, Rhode Island, South Carolina, South Dakota, and West Virginia.
+· Help us find our first Founding Members from Arkansas, Delaware, Mississippi, Nebraska, South Dakota, Rhode Island, South Carolina, and West Virginia.

 Can you volunteer?
-Even if you have only a few hours to give, we would greatly appreciate your help.
+Even if you have only a few hours a month to give, we would greatly appreciate your help.

 We Need You to Keep in Touch